UrbanRuralSystems/ur-scape/GIS/README.md

 # ur-scape - GIS tools

-Tool in PyQGIS, the Python environment in QGIS, allowing automatic export of Geospatial data to formats readable by ur-scape.
+Scripts and plugins for QGIS, allowing automatic export of Geospatial data to formats readable by ur-scape.

 ### Screenshots